 I remembered the constant burnout, the unmanageable caseloads, juggling patients and paperwork, dealing with doctors showing up to meetings hours late with zero regard for your schedule, the long commutes, and most of all, the stress.

 When lunchtime rolled around, I could usually be found at my desk scarfing down cold food with one hand and typing up clinical reports with the other.

 I dreamed of having a job that I could wake up and be excited for.

-For years I read articles from my favorite bloggers and I thought to myself, if only.
+For years I read articles and income reports from my favorite bloggers and I thought to myself, if only.

-These people make tens of thousands of dollar each month, traveling the world while blogging and generally living a life I could only dream of.
+These are people who make tens of thousands of dollar each month, traveling the world while blogging and generally living a life I could only dream of.

 Then one day I saw a quote: